Home Legal EzriCare Artificial Tears Lawsuits

 Symptoms of eye infections include itchy and painful eyes.
 If you or a loved one used EzriCare or Delsam Pharma artificial tears and have symptoms of an infection, see a doctor as soon as possible.
 Late treatment could increase the risk of infection-related complications.

-Each state has time limits to file a lawsuit.
-If you’re unsure if you qualify, contact a lawyer right away to find out and preserve your right to hold manufacturers accountable.
+Each state has time limits to file a lawsuit, and litigation may soon end, according to lawyers Drugwatch spoke with.
+If you’re unsure if you qualify, consider contacting a lawyer immediately to preserve your right to hold manufacturers accountable.

 People Who Filed EzriCare or Delsam Artificial Tears Lawsuits

-Roberts is demanding that the defendants provide her and the other class members with refunds for the purchase price of the product.
+Roberts is demanding that the defendants refund the product’s price to her and the other class members.

-Richard Mosley filed an EzriCare Artificial Tears class-action lawsuit in Kentucky, demanding a refund for the cost of the defective product for himself and others who purchased the eye drops.
+Richard Mosley filed an EzriCare Artificial Tears class action lawsuit in Kentucky.
+He demanded a refund for the cost of the defective product for himself and others who purchased the eye drops.
 Mosley’s complaint says EzriCare’s products were contaminated because they violated the U.S. Food and Drug Administration’s Current Good Manufacturing Practice regulations.

 “The presence of the Pseudomonas Aeruginosa bacteria in Defendants’ EzriCare and Delsam Pharma Artificial Tear products is due to Defendants’ violation of Current Good Manufacturing Practices (as identified by the Food and Drug Administration), including ‘lack of appropriate microbial testing, formulation issues (the company manufactures and distributes ophthalmic drugs in multiuse bottles, without an adequate preservative), and lack of proper controls concerning tamper-evident packaging,’” according to Mosley’s complaint.

-Teresa Phillips sued EzriCare in a Florida court after she used the company’s artificial tears in May 2022 and got an eye infection weeks later.
+Teresa Phillips sued EzriCare in a Florida court after she used the company’s artificial tears and weeks later, in May 2022, got an eye infection.
 Phillips’ optometrist prescribed antibiotics, but the infection wouldn’t go away.

-Her primary care doctor sent her to an infectious disease specialist after a test revealed the bacterial was Pseudomonas aeruginosa.
-Phillips spent months on three different antibiotics because none of them were helping the infection, and she eventually needed eye surgery.
-Even after treatment Phillips isn’t sure what complications she may continue to face.
+Her primary care doctor sent her to an infectious disease specialist after a test revealed the bacteria was Pseudomonas aeruginosa.
+Phillips spent months on three different antibiotics because none of them were helping the infection.
+Eventually, she needed eye surgery.
+Even after treatment, Phillips isn’t sure what complications she may continue to face.

 Side effects for artificial tears are usually mild and may include irritation or allergic reactions.
+Bacterial contamination is not a typical side effect.
 Typically, EzriCare Artificial Tears ingredients are considered safe.

 EzriCare Artificial Tears ingredients include: